-AGL's assets are valued in line with the following overarching valuation principles:
+Under SII, AGL's assets are valued in line with the following overarching valuation principles:

-• Assets shall be valued at their market value; and

-• Assets and liabilities shall be valued at the amount for which they could be transferred, or settled, between knowledgeable willing parties in an arm's length transaction.
+- Assets shall be valued at their market value; and - Assets and liabilities shall be valued at the amount for which they could be transferred, or settled, between knowledgeable willing parties in an arm's length transaction.

-The following paragraphs describe the specific valuation principles and methods used by AGL for Solvency II purposes and how these compare with the corresponding IFRS approach.
+The following paragraphs describe the specific valuation principles and methods used by AGL for SII purposes, and how these compare with the corresponding IFRS approach.
+During the reporting period, AGL did not make any material changes to the recognition and valuation bases used for assets, or to estimation techniques employed under SII.

-D.1.2.
 Deferred acquisition costs

 Under IFRS deferred acquisition costs on investment contracts include sales commissions.
 Acquisition costs are deferred as an explicit deferred acquisition cost asset, gross of tax, to the extent that they are recoverable out of future revenue to which they relate.
 Such costs are amortised through the Income Statement in the IFRS financial statements over the period in which the revenues on the related contracts are expected to be earned.
 The rate of amortisation is based on an assessment of the expected pattern of receipt of future revenue margins, taking account of persistency, from the related contracts.

-Under Solvency II, acquisition costs are not recognised as an asset on the balance sheet, rather they are incurred upfront.
+Under SII, acquisition costs are not recognised as an asset on the balance sheet, rather they are incurred upfront.

-D.1.3.
 Deferred tax assets

-Deferred taxes are calculated based on the difference between the values ascribed to assets and liabilities under Solvency II and the values ascribed to the same assets and liabilities for tax purposes as defined in IAS 12.
-The deferred tax asset under IFRS is offset against the deferred tax liability arising from Solvency II/IFRS differences.
+Deferred taxes are calculated based on the difference between the values ascribed to assets and liabilities under SII and the values ascribed to the same assets and liabilities for tax purposes as defined in International Accounting Standard ('IAS') 12.
 Except where otherwise required by accounting standards, full provision without discounting is made for all temporary differences which have arisen but not reversed at the balance sheet date.
 A deferred tax asset is recognised where it is probable that taxable profit will be available against which the deductible temporary difference can be utilised.
 Projected future taxable profits are assessed over a three-year period in line with the approved business plan.
 The timing of any outflows relating to these valuation differences is expected to be more than twelve months after the financial position date.

-Under Solvency II the deferred tax asset is offset against the deferred tax liability.
+Under SII the deferred tax asset is offset against deferred tax liabilities arising from SII/taxation differences resulting in a net deferred tax liability position.

-D.1.4.
 Investments (other than assets held for index-linked and unit-linked funds)

 The Company holds other financial assets that are not attributable to unit-linked contracts as backing for its general solvency requirements and to maintain an effective working capital level whilst complying with company law and regulations.
-These investments are valued the same under both the Solvency II and the IFRS balance sheet.
+These investments are valued the same under both the SII and the IFRS balance sheet.
 An investment policy is adopted with regard to these assets and this is set out in policy statements which have been approved by the Board and are monitored by the Risk and Finance Committee.